-The Contractor to make provision for accommodation for the Resident Engineer (RE) and Works Supervision Staff.
+The Contractor to make provision for accommodation for the Resident Engineer (RE), Assistant Resident Engineer (ARE) and Inspectors of Works.
 The furnished rented houses shall be to the approval of the Resident Engineer and shall comply with all his requirements.
 All costs in connection with the rental of house, supply, consumption and maintenance of water supply, electrical power, house help, etc., shall be borne by the Contractor.
 Provisions of full time security guards shall be made for the houses for day and night security.
 The provision for this is made under the relevant item in Bill No. 1 - Preliminaries & General.